buffalojoec/keyring-program/README.md

 - A unique 8-byte discriminator for the encryption algorithm (the key discriminator)
 - If configurations are required to use this encryption algorithm: An explicit data structure outlining all required configurations

-⚠️ Note: I would like to make this something like a publicly-hosted JSON that we can change without having to push any code changes, on or off chain.
+⚠️ Note: I would like to make this something like a publicly-hosted JSON that we can change without having to push any code changes, on- or off-chain.